christianoruge/corals-analytics_3.12.4/README.md

 Important:
 - Icon and image file must be kept in the same directory as the code file
 - Powerpoint template must be kept tin the same directory as the code file
-- PySimpleGui must ve version
+- The Package PySimpleGui must be version 4.60.5.0 (Later versions are licenced and not free to use)

 The script is maintained by Christian Otto Ruge.
 Reach out at cor@corals.no for questions or support.